Traditions + Customs

 They may blow out their individual lights, or leave them lit, symbolising that they have not lost their individuality in their unity.
 You may also have your unity candle personalised with your names and the date, allowing it to be a keepsake from your wedding that you can light every year on your anniversary!

 The couple each take a carafe of wine and pour it into a single glass, which they both drink from.

-Variation: Parents fill family carafes and then they both pour into a unity cup which the couple both drink from.
+Variation: Parents fill two seperate carafes before blending them into a unity cup which the couple both drink from.

 Wine Box/Love letter Ceremony

 The couple place love letters in a box with a bottle of wine and seal it during the ceremony with the intent that they will open it on a significant anniversary, drink the wine and read the letters.

 Variation: This can be done as a Time Capsule, without the wine if preferred, and with as many guests as you choose placing letters/notes inside.

 Ring Warming Ceremony

 The wedding rings are passed from guest to guest during the ceremony and as each person holds the rings in their hands, they “warm” them by bestowing a special wish or prayer upon the bride and groom .
 Can also be done with just the immediate family or parents only.

 It involves a ritual where the Marriage Celebrant, or family member, physically bind the couples’ hands together with ribbon or cords, symbolising the blending of their two families through marriage, and as a declaration of their love and commitment to each other.

 An ancient Orthodox wedding tradition where the couple are “crowned” with either traditional crowns, or circlets joined with ribbon, establishing the bride & groom as King and Queen of the new home they are creating together.